synka777/shlerp-cmd/README.md

 Key Benefits:

 - Instant Archiving: Create project backups or archives by typing shlerp in your terminal.
-- Language Detection: Automatically detects the project's language and applies tailored exclusion rules.
+- Language Detection: Automatically detects the project's languages/frameworks and applies tailored exclusion rules.
 - Customizable Rules: Define your own file-matching rules to suit unique project needs.
 - Cleaner Backups: Excludes unnecessary or sensitive files (e.g., .env, IDE-specific files) by default while keeping Git-related ones.
 - Flexible Destinations: Easily specify where your archives or backups should go.